top of page

 1. It is the role of parents and mentors to teach the differences between disagreeing, debating, and arguing, when developmentally appropriate.
 Destructively critical or diminishing comments are not in line with our culture.

 2. Mentors shall speak directly with parents if a problem arises.
 Parents shall be informed of ongoing issues and involved in their resolution.
 Parents may be invited to join class for a time.
-Issues reaching this level shall be communicated with the Parent Representative and the Principle Mentor.
+Issues reaching this level shall be communicated with the Parent Representative and the Mentor Representative.

 3. If a student or scholar repeatedly compromises physical and/or emotional safety of self or others, that child will be asked to sit with his or her parent/guardian for the remainder of the class time, after which point the parent shall follow this procedure:

-a.
-Call an accountability meeting between the student, parent, mentor, Parent Representative and Principle Mentor (Scholar Program student) or Junior Program Director (Junior Program student).
+1. Call an accountability meeting between the student, parent, mentor, Parent Representative and Mentor Representative (Scholar Program student) or Junior Program Director (Junior Program student).

 Section 4.2 Communication Method